ho-thanh-und/tp/docs/UserGuide.md

 <box type="info" seamless>

-By default, when starting up the application for the first time, there are 9 job roles preloaded
+The `j/JOB ROLE` can only take in certain job roles, which must match job roles in the saved list of job roles.
+This list is can be configured and saved locally.

-Back End Developer, Data Scientist, DevOps Engineer, Front End Developer, IT Administrator, Product Manager, QA Engineer, Software Engineer, UI Designer
+By default, when starting up the application for the first time, there are 9 job roles preloaded.

-These can be deleted, and new ones could also be added.
+`Back End Developer`, `Data Scientist`, `DevOps Engineer`, `Front End Developer`, `IT Administrator`, `Product Manager`, `QA Engineer`, `Software Engineer`, `UI Designer`

-Refer to commands below to find out how to add and delete job roles from saved list.
+These commands are to modify the saved list of job roles.
+Available actions include to add, delete and list all job roles.

 </box>